 Delivering your post-procedure care, and communicating regularly with the surgeon on your progress

-Continually monitoring you eye health
+Continually monitoring your eye health

-If laser eye surgery is right for you, we’ll collaborate with your surgeon to ensure you receive the highest level of care and attention before, during and after your procedure.
+If laser eye surgery is right for you, we’ll collaborate with your surgeon to ensure you receive the highest level of care and attention before, during, and after your procedure.

 CVS refers to the eye and vision problems experienced during and/or after computer use.
-Symptoms of CVS include: eyestrain, blurred vision, eye focusing fatigue, headache, increased light sensitivity, eye irritation and double vision.
+Symptoms of CVS include eyestrain, blurred vision, eye focusing fatigue, headache, increased light sensitivity, eye irritation, and double vision.
 Studies indicate that CVS affects most computer users.
-Many factors contribute to CVS: Computer screen type and viewing distance, lighting, environment, ergonomics, uncorrected vision problems such as near-sightedness, far-sightedness, astigmatism, presbyopia (decreased near focusing ability with age) and vision imbalance between the two eyes.
+Many factors contribute to CVS: Computer screen type and viewing distance, lighting, environment, ergonomics, uncorrected vision problems such as near-sightedness, far-sightedness, astigmatism, presbyopia (decreased near focusing ability with age), and vision imbalance between the two eyes.
 As computer use is even more demanding on the eyes than reading printed material, CVS is a common problem.
 Children’s use of computers and other such electronic devices can create CVS symptoms also, frequently resulting in decreased learning performance.

 General Recommendations for Computer Vision Syndrome

 During the infant and toddler years, your child is developing many vision skills and is learning how to see: how to focus near and far, how to follow objects with both eyes together, and developing 3-D perception (how far away objects are from them).
 Vision leads to the desire to learn to crawl, walk, run, and explore.
 Preschoolers continue this process in developing visually guided eye-hand coordination, and fine eye-muscle movement skills needed for learning to read.
 Children should have their first full eye exam after age three.